New York man loses mother, brother to coronavirus within 24 hours

 "They said her heart had stopped," Torres said through tears.

-Within 24 hours, Torres was contacted by his brother's doctor, who informed him Louis' heart had also stopped.
+Within 24 hours, Torres was contacted by his brother's doctor, who informed him that Louis' heart had also stopped.
 He was 47.
-Louis' kidney functions had begun to deteriorate days earlier, his lungs weren't working and his heart had finally given up, Torres said.
+Louis' kidney functions had begun to deteriorate days earlier, his lungs weren't working, and his heart had finally given up, Torres said.

 The doctor said he tried to resuscitate him to no avail.